mjspriggs/overview/ibm-cloud-platform.md

 {{site.data.keyword.cloud_notm}} offers the most open and secure public cloud for business with a next-generation hybrid cloud platform, advanced data and AI capabilities, and deep enterprise expertise across 20 industries.
 Solutions are available depending on your needs for working in the public cloud, on-premises, or a combination:

 * With public cloud, the resources are made available to you over the public internet.
 It is a multi-tenant environment, and resources like hardware and infrastructure are managed by {{site.data.keyword.IBM}}.
 * A [hybrid cloud solution](https://www.ibm.com/cloud/hybrid){: external} is a combination of public and private, giving you the flexibility to move workloads between the two based on your business and technological needs. {{site.data.keyword.IBM_notm}} uses {{site.data.keyword.openshiftlong_notm}}, the market-leading hybrid cloud container platform for hybrid solutions that enables you to build once and deploy anywhere.
 With {{site.data.keyword.satellitelong_notm}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that runs in your secure private cloud.
 * Support for [multicloud](https://www.ibm.com/cloud/learn/multicloud){: external} and hybrid multicloud solutions is also available, which makes it easy for you to work with different vendors. [{{site.data.keyword.cloud_notm}} Paks](https://www.ibm.com/cloud/paks){: external} are software products for hybrid clouds that enable you to develop apps once and deploy them anywhere.
-* [Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started) is available as a public cloud offering that lets you establish your own private cloud-like computing environment on shared public cloud infrastructure.
+* [Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started) is available as a public cloud service that lets you establish your own private cloud-like computing environment on shared public cloud infrastructure.
 With VPC, enterprises can define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.

 With our open source technologies, such as Kubernetes, Red Hat OpenShift, and a full range of compute options, including virtual machines, containers, bare metal, and serverless, you have the control and flexibility that's required to support workloads in your hybrid environment.
 You can deploy cloud-native apps while also ensuring workload portability.